nicolaskruchten/pivottable/ReadMe.md

 `pivot` will inject an HTML table into the object onto which it is called, which will summarize `input` according to `options`.

-`input` is an array of objects, an array of arrays, a function or a jQuery object referencing a table (see next section).
+`input` is an array of objects, an array of arrays, a function or a jQuery object referencing a table (see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Input-Formats)).

 `options` is an object with the following keys:

 * `rows`: array of variable names to use as rows
 * `cols`: array of variable names for use as columns
-* `aggregator`: constructor for an object which will aggregate results per cell (see source)
+* `aggregator`: constructor for an object which will aggregate results per cell (see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Aggregators))
+* `renderer`: function to generate output from pivot data structure (defaults to simple table, see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Renderers))
 * `derivedAttributes`: object to define derived attributes (see [demo](http://nicolaskruchten.github.io/pivottable/examples/mps_prepop.html))
 * `filter`: function called on each row, returns `false` if the row is to be excluded from the output
-* `renderer`: function to generate output from pivot data structure (defaults to simple table)

 ####`pivotUI(input [,options])`

 `pivotUI` will essentiall draw a UI and then call `pivot`.
 It will call `pivot` every time the UI is changed via a drag'n'drop or an aggregator selection.
 The `options` object lets you set up the UI itself in terms of what visualization aggregators and effects are offered, and it lets you prepopulate the various options as well.

-`input` is an array of objects, an array of arrays, a function or a jQuery object referencing a table (see next section).
+`input` is an array of objects, an array of arrays, a function or a jQuery object referencing a table (see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Input-Formats)).

 `options` is an object with the following keys:

-* `renderers`: dictionary of rendering functions
+* `renderers`: dictionary of rendering functions (see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Renderers))
-* `aggregators`: dictionary of constructors for aggregation functions in dropdown
+* `aggregators`: dictionary of constructors for aggregation functions in dropdown (see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Aggregators))
 * `rows`: array of variable names to prepopulate in row area
 * `cols`: array of variable names to prepopulate in cols area
 * `vals`: array of variable names to prepopulate in vals area